stormpath/stormpath-framework-spec/login.md

 The login view model should be returned to the client if the GET request prefers `application/json` and `stormpath.web.produces` contains `application/json`.
-This is for front-end or movile clients that need to dynamically know how to render the login form.
+This is for front-end or mobile clients that need to dynamically know how to render the login form.

 The model should have: